desert

 The most famous arches include Landscape Arch, the longest natural arch in the world spanning 306 ft / 93 m from base to base.

-The most photogenic and iconic arch is Delicate Arch.
-It's heavily used in promotional materials about the American Southwest and is even featured on the Utah's license plate.
+The most photogenic and iconic arch is the Delicate Arch.
+It's heavily used in promotional materials about the American Southwest and is even featured on Utah's license plate.

 2. Arches National Park experiences cold and snowy winters.